UMass-MRRL/raspberry-pic-gopack/README.md

 # RaspberryPIC GoPack

 The GoPack is a universal control/driver pack meant for rapid prototyping of mechatronic systems.
 It houses a Raspberry Pi Version 2 B, 16 bit PIC microcontroller, and has various analog and digital inputs and outputs.
-Programming the GoPack is done in MATLAB Simulink version 2015b, and sent wirelessly through the WLAN to the PI.
+Programming the GoPack is done in MATLAB Simulink version 2015b, and sent wirelessly through the WLAN to the Raspberry Pi.

+Last updated: 02/23/2017

 ## Raspberry Pi Setup: